2:1 degree (or international equivalent) and/or a masters at merit level or above in a relevant subject.

 Months of entry

-The four year doctoral programme equips Research Engineers with the knowledge and expertise to conduct cutting-edge research and work within highly-skilled multi-disciplinary teams.
-It comprises core and elective taught modules in:
+The four year doctoral programme equips research engineers with the knowledge and expertise to conduct cutting-edge research and work within highly-skilled multi-disciplinary teams.
+It comprises core and optional taught modules in:

 Qualification and course duration